rithmschool/meetup_notes/git_terminal.md

 ### Exercise

-Now that you have learned how a basic GitHub workflow happens, try running through this a couple times on your own:
+Now that you have learned how a basic Git workflow happens, try running through this a couple times on your own:

 - initialize a new repository
 - add and commit some new files